You can use the rename

-How to rename multiple folders in Linux using command line
+command to rename multiple folders in Linux using the command line.
+The rename

 rename 's/old_folder/new_folder/' *